Alesia-Abaeva/i-love-anime-reactRS/README.md

 [React-rs](https://react-component-countries.netlify.app/#/)is an application for studying flags of different countries Here are all the flags of the world This project was created as a task for the [RS School React course](https://rs.school/react/).

-Tech stack

-3-rd party API
-Google Books API

-How run locally
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
-From your command line:

 ## Key features

 - all flags with a description (continent, area, area) are presented on the main page